 Your pet is also less likely to exhibit behavioural problems.
 For instance, it will inhibit its desire to roam.
 Did you know that a dog that has not been spayed and neutered can attract unwanted wildlife to your neighborhood?
 For example, coyotes are attracted to, and can mate with, domestic dogs.

 All around, getting your pet sterilized will significantly change your relationship with your furry friend for the better.

 Where should I go to get my pet spayed and neutered?

 Once you made up your mind, you have to decide who you trust to perform the procedures on your companion.
-You could go with our local vet clinic or a governmental facility like the Ontario SPCA.
-Going with a veterinarian would be the best option for your pet, and we at Brimley-Lawrence Animal Clinic provide affordable spay and neuter services for pet owners in Toronto and Markham.
+You could go with our local vet clinics or a governmental facility like the Ontario SPCA.
+Going with a veterinarian would be the best option for your pet, and our teams at Brimley-Lawrence and Bellamy-Lawrence provide affordable spay and neuter services for pet owners in Toronto and Markham.

-Spaying and neutering your pet at our vet clinic means no waiting list.
-In fact, the Ontario SPCA has a one week waiting list for cats, a one-to-two weeks wait for small dogs and a four-to-five months wait time for big dogs.
+Spaying and neutering your pet at our vet clinics means no waiting list.
+In fact, the Ontario SPCA has a one week waiting list for cats, a one-to-two week wait for small dogs and a four-to-five months wait time for big dogs.

 When should I get it done?

 The decision to sterilize your pet is one that should be made early.
 Veterinarians suggest you have the procedures done within the first 6 months of your pet's life.
 By being waitlisted at a governmental facility, your companion could be neutered and spayed in a less than ideal time frame.